 Greet and Educate

-Becoming a part of the is another great way to see your spread prevention efforts in action.
+Becoming a part of the Public Access Greeter Program is another great way to see your spread prevention efforts in action.
 Greeters interact with those utilizing water resources, inspect watercraft, provide educational material regarding aquatic invasives, and collect data at fishing access points.
 Every year, greeters are responsible for intercepting hundreds of instances of invasive species transport.
 Without the service of public access greeters, many more Vermont waterbodies could be infested with species such as Eurasian watermilfoil or zebra mussels.
 If your local waterbody does not have a greeter program, feel free to contact statewide AIS program coordinator Josh Mulhollem for more information on how to start a new program (Josh.Mulhollem@vermont.gov).

 Lead by Example